 * Designated land includes national parks and the Broads, Areas of Outstanding Natural Beauty, conservation areas and World Heritage Sites.

-This scheme only applies to larger single-storey rear extensions which are permitted for three years between 30 May 2013 and 30 May 2016.
+This scheme only applies to larger single-storey rear extensions which are permitted until 30 May 2019.
 This means that extensions of between four and eight metres for detached houses and between three and six metres for all other houses, must go through the process.

 Notification of a Proposed Larger Home Extension